 - 4 ounces full fat brick style cream cheese, softened (113g)

 - 3 tablespoons freshly squeezed lemon juice (45 ml)

 Preparing the Ingredients & Pans (30 minutes)

 - Measure out all the ingredients.
 It's always best to use a kitchen scale to measure solid ingredients.
 If you must use cups to measure the flour and sugar, spoon them into the cups and sweep off the excess with a flat knife.
 Do not pack the ingredients into the measuring cup.

 - Make sure that all the ingredients are at room temperature.
 This is important!
 Let the buttermilk sit out for 30 minutes or until room temperature.
 Warm up the eggs by soaking them in hot tap water for 10 minutes.
 Soften the butter by cutting it in cubes and microwaving it in 5-second intervals, smashing the butter with a spoon between each interval.

 - Get the pans ready.
-Lightly butter three 6-inch cake pans that are 2 inches deep.
+Lightly butter three 6-inch pans that are 2 inches deep.
 Line the bases of the pans with parchment paper.

 - Sift dry ingredients.
 Sift the flour, baking powder, baking soda, and salt into a medium bowl.
 Set aside.

 - Cream the butter and sugar.
 Cream the softened butter and caster sugar with a handheld electric mixer until smooth and noticeably lightened in color, about 3 minutes.